mike182uk/paypal-ipn-listener/README.md

 ## <a id="prerequisites"></a>Prerequisites

 1. PHP >=7.1.0
-2. A good understanding of how the PayPal Instant Payment Notification system works.
-See [https://developer.paypal.com/webapps/developer/docs/classic/ipn/integration-guide/IPNIntro/](https://developer.paypal.com/webapps/developer/docs/classic/ipn/integration-guide/IPNIntro/)
+2. A good understanding of how the PayPal Instant Payment Notification system works (see [here](https://developer.paypal.com/docs/ipn/integration-guide/IPNIntro/))

 ## <a id="installation"></a>Installation